Skyrat-SS13/Skyrat-tg/modular_skyrat/readme.md

 Every once in a while, there comes a time, where editing the core files becomes inevitable.

-If you have changed a core code file please be sure to leave a "//THIS FILE HAS BEEN EDITED BY SKYRAT EDIT" at the top of the file.
+If you have changed a core code file please be sure to leave a `//THIS FILE HAS BEEN EDITED BY SKYRAT EDIT` at the top of the file.

 In those cases, we've decided to apply the following convention, with examples: